junior-devleague-educators/js-functions/README.md

 1. Create a function called `greeting`
 2. This function takes in one parameter `string`
-3. Return a greeting of your choice
+3. Return the `string` parameter
 4. Create a variable for each client
-5. Invoke your function with the appropriate arguments and store it in the corresponding variable
+5. Invoke your function with a greeting of your choice as the argument and store it in a variable, repeat this for each variable you created.
 6. Console log each variable to greet each client
     * Example: `"-stringValue- Mel"`